Fundamental group: Dependence of the base point

+Although the fundamental group in general depends on the choice of base point, it turns out that, up to isomorphism, this choice makes no difference as long as the space $X$ is path-connected: more precisely, one obtains an isomorphism by pre- and post-concatenating with a path between the two basepoints.
+This isomorphism is, in general, not unique: it depends on the choice of path up to homotopy.
+However changing the path results in changing the isomorphism between the two fundamental groups only by composition with an inner automorphism.
+It is therefore customary to write $\pi_1(X)$ instead of $\pi_1(X, x_0)$ when the choice of basepoint does not matter.

 Concrete examples

 This section lists some basic examples of fundamental groups.
 To begin with, in Euclidean space ($\R^n$) or any convex subset of $\R^n,$ there is only one homotopy class of loops, and the fundamental group is therefore the trivial group with one element.
 More generally, any star domain – and yet more generally, any contractible space – has a trivial fundamental group.
 Thus, the fundamental group does not distinguish between such spaces.

 The 2-sphere

 A path-connected space whose fundamental group is trivial is called simply connected.

 For example, the 2-sphere $S^2 = \left\{(x, y, z) \in \R^3 \mid x^2 + y^2 + z^2 = 1\right\}$ depicted on the right, and also all the higher-dimensional spheres, are simply-connected.
 The figure illustrates a homotopy contracting one particular loop to the constant loop.
 This idea can be adapted to all loops $\gamma$ such that there is a point $(x, y, z) \in S^2$ that is not in the image of $\gamma.$ However, since there are loops such that $\gamma([0, 1]) = S^2$ (constructed from the Peano curve, for example), a complete proof requires more careful analysis with tools from algebraic topology, such as the Seifert–van Kampen theorem or the cellular approximation theorem.